Help & advice

 There are places you can go to meet young people in similar circumstances.
 Nacoa is always happy to research sources of support in your area.
 There are a few Alateen meetings around the UK for young people aged 12-17 affected by a family member’s drinking.
 If you are over 12 you can go to an Al-Anon Family Groups meeting; however, this is likely to be mainly adults.
 If you are a young person providing emotional, physical or practical support for your family because of substance misuse, see the Young Carer website to find a young carer’s project near you.
-There is also an online forum for young people affected by their parent’s addiction called Children of Addicted Parents.

 Access counselling services

 Some people find professional counselling a helpful way to work through the lasting effects of growing up with parental alcoholism.
 If you think counselling might be right for you, you could talk to your doctor who may be able to refer you.
 There is also likely to be a counsellor you can talk to at your school or college.
 We can happily research organisations that offer counselling to young people in your area.